Uttoxeter: Recent development

 Uttoxeter town centre underwent a development scheme in 2006–2007, with the Market Place, Market Street, Queens Street, Carter Street, and High Street receiving new stone paving and street furniture.

 Phased development of Dovefields Retail Park began in 1998 with a Tesco supermarket on the edge of the town and expansion in 2002 with seven large retail outlets.
 In 2005 an entertainment development with a bowling alley, an ice rink, a cinema, a children's crèche, a fitness centre and business units was built.

 The old Cattle Market closed in November 2005 in favour of a retail and housing development, Carter Square, opening in 2014.
 This features a supermarket, a range of smaller retail units and a medical surgery.

 The replacement cattle market, granted planning permission on the outskirts of the town, failed to appear after several years.
 A municipal recycling depot has opened on part of the site.

 The JCB site in the centre of Uttoxeter was demolished in 2009 after the firm moved to one of its sites on the edge of town.
-This is currently undergoing redevelopment: a Waitrose store opened there in 2016.
+This site is currently undergoing redevelopment: a Waitrose store opened there in 2016 and an Aldi store opened there in 2022.
+The Lidl store, previously located between Dovefields Retail Park and the town centre relocated several hundred meters along the road to a new unit built on land previously used for light industry.
 Plans have been approved for hundreds of homes, a park and business units.

+In 2019, the Uttoxeter Brewing Company began licensed operations in a purpose built property sharing the car park of the White Hart Hotel in the town centre, the first commercial brewing operations in the town since the closure of Bunting's Brewery in 1929.

 Demography

-According to the 2011 census, the population for Uttoxeter Civil Parish was 13,089.
-White British make up by far the largest ethnicity at 96% of the population, with only 493 people being from other ethnicities, the vast majority of which being Eastern Europeans.
+According to the 2021 census the population for Uttoxeter Civil Parish was 14,014.
+96% of the population are White British and 95% are UK born.
+The population is relatively stable with an annual population growth of 0.38% between 2011 and 2021.